mehmetext/basit_blog/README.md

 # Basit Blog

-The project that I develop to improve myself ^^
+The project that I develop to improve myself in PHP